The convergence of the Stochastic Gradient Descent (SGD) : a self-contained proof: Introduction

 \section{Introduction}

 The Stochastic Gradient Descent (SGD) or other algorithms derived from it are used extensively in Deep Learning, a branch of Machine Learning; but the proof of convergence is not always easy to find.
-The goal of this paper is to adapt various proofs from the literature in a simple format.
-In particular no claim of originality is made (see \cite{turinici2020convergence,ayadi2020stochastic,turinici2020xray,Turinici_2019 } for some of my recent research papers in this area); on the contrary please cite this work if you find it useful (arxiv or DOI: \text{10.5281/zenodo.4638695}).
+The goal of this paper is to adapt various proofs from the literature in a simple format. {\bf In particular no claim of originality is made and this is rather a pedagogic work} (see \cite{turinici2020convergence,ayadi2020stochastic,turinici2020xray,Turinici_2019 } for some of my recent research papers in this area); please cite this presentation if you find it useful.

 This proof can be used in any domain where a self-contained presentation is needed.